apache/mxnet/docs/api/clojure/ndarray.md

 (def c (ndarray/array [1 2 3 4 5 6] [2 3])) ;; array with contents of a shape 2 x 3
 ```

-There are also ways to convert to a vec or get the shape as an object or vec
+There are also ways to convert a NDArray to a vec or get the shape or the NDArray as an object or vec as follows:

 ```clojure
 (ndarray/->vec c) ;=> [1.0 2.0 3.0 4.0 5.0 6.0]